"The Most Important Thing to Look for on a Nutrition Label Isn't Calories, According to a Dietitian?" Review

 "It's what kinds of foods you eat that matters when it comes to how healthy your body is, how satiated you’re feeling, and how much energy you’ve got," says Whitehead.
 "Calories are just a tool."

-Personal Trainer Wisdom: “A caloric reduction in your diet will automatically result in weight loss” is the biggest weight loss myth that still resonates in the minds of my personal training clients.
+Personal Trainer Wisdom: “A caloric reduction in your diet will automatically result in weight loss” is the biggest weight-loss myth that still resonates with my personal training clients.
 I don’t blame them.
-Less food intake, the more weight loss.
-In some cases this is true.
+The less food intake, the more weight loss.
+In some cases, this is true.
 For instance, if you typically consume 3000 calories per day and cut out 500 calories, this dramatic drop may result in weight loss… initially.
 There will be a point, just like it has for my personal training clients over the last 12 years, when that will stop, though.

 Your body is a very complicated, efficient piece of art that depends on a base of dietary fuel.
 While you can function on a filler-food diet, it doesn’t change the body’s nutrient-dense requirements.
 What happens when you don’t choose nutrient-dense foods?
-Secondary systems will be recruited by your core system to compensate for this deficit.
+Your core system will recruit secondary systems to compensate for this deficit.
 You may continue to release the hunger hormone, ghrelin, until it receives what it needs.
-Your body may also slow down your metabolism to preserve what it has received and/or minimize the stress to itself.
+Your body may also slow your metabolism to preserve what it has received and/or minimize stress on itself.

 On the flipside, you most likely will be increasing your blood sugar levels with an onslaught of refined (simple) carbs and increasing the amount of inflammation in your body, too…2 important factors that will also affect your ability to lose weight.